billorcutt/i_dropped_my_phone_the_screen_cracked/QUICKSTART.md

 __.play();
 ```
 # Sequencing #
-Sequencing in cracked uses loop() to schedules events on a grid.
-It's configured with a number of steps and an interval length.
-Loop emits events while running and it's possible to bind nodes to the step event and execute a callback for each step.
+Sequencing in cracked uses the loop() method to schedule events.
+It's configured with a number of steps and an interval size in milliseconds.
+Loop emits events while running and it's possible to bind nodes to the step event and execute a callback on a set of selected nodes for each step.
 ```javascript
 //set up a sound and start it playing __().sine().dac().play();